-In annual review of glomerular filtration (eGFR < 60 mL/min indicator of disease), liaise with GP or NP for medication review.
+In annual review of glomerular filtration (estimated glomerular filtration rate < 60 mL/min is an indicator of disease), liaise with GP or NP for medication review.

 Foot care (bpac^{nz} 2021)

 - Provide good-fitting shoes and skin care (use moisturiser) and keep nails short.
 Conduct neurovascular examination of feet each year.
 Refer to care via specialist service for older adults with high-risk feet.
 For new foot wound or infection, contact GP or NP urgently. - For the New Zealand diabetes foot screening tool from Manatū Hauora, go to: www.health.govt.nz/our-work/diseases-and-conditions/diabetes/about-diabetes/ diabetes-related-conditions.